Mark Choate: Military service

 Choate enlisted in 1989 as a Private first class in the Oklahoma National Guard.
 He completed basic training at Fort Jackson and advanced individual training as a medic at Fort Sam Houston.
 Choate ended his enlistment at the rank of staff sergeant upon being commissioned as a mustang officer through Officer Candidate School in 1994.

+As a United States defense attaché, he served in United States embassies in Khartoum, Sudan; Bangui, Central African Republic; and N'Djamena, Chad.

 Dates of rank

 Decorations and badges

 Choate's decorations and badges include the following: